KewkLW/blender_import_anything/README.md

 ## Features

-- Import FBX files using the `bpy.ops.import_scene.fbx` operator
+- Import FBX files
-- Import OBJ files using the `bpy.ops.wm.obj_import` operator
+- Import OBJ files
-- Import glTF files (`.gltf` and `.glb`) using the `bpy.ops.import_scene.gltf` operator
+- Import glTF files
-- Append objects from .blend files using the `bpy.ops.wm.append` operator
+- Imports objects from .blend (I need to change this so it acts like append)
 - Automatically detects the file format based on the file extension
 - Provides a convenient "Import Anything" option in the "File > Import" menu